 That Time I Gambled My Soul in a Gacha Game and Got Sent to Another World – The Christmas Special Sequel

 This is a direct sequel to TSF Series #004-1: Gacha My Soul For An SSR Waifu.
-It is essential to read TSF Series #004-1: Gacha My Soul For An SSR Waifu in order to understand the characters, events, and concepts featured in TSF Series #004-2: It’s a VoRE Christmas.
+It is recommended to read TSF Series #004-1: Gacha My Soul For An SSR Waifu in order to understand the characters, events, and concepts featured in TSF Series #004-2: It’s a VoRE Christmas.

 TSF Series #004-2: It’s a VoRE Christmas